backpagepod/backpagepod.github.io/_posts/2022-06-27-xxl-3-tv-shows-century.markdown

 ---

 [Play Episode.](https://www.patreon.com/posts/xxl-episode-3-tv-68276530)
 > Two top 10 lists of the best TV shows made since the year 2000 – and much more besides.
-Check out the full list below when you've listened to the episode, just below the picture of Larry.
+Check out the full list below when you've listened to the episode.
 We're going to make another episode on another 10 great shows for next month's XXL episode!

 ### The canonical five modern classics